vgarciasc/tts2pnp/README.md

 # print n' play scripts
-Transform files with tons of cards into pages of ready-to-print A4
+Transform files with tons of cards into ready-to-print A4

 ![](./process.png)